Lionel Newman

 Lionel Newman (January 4, 1916 – February 3, 1989) was an American conductor, pianist, and film and television composer.
 He won the Academy Award for Best Score of a Musical Picture for Hello Dolly! with Lennie Hayton in 1969.
-He is the brother of Alfred Newman and Emil Newman, uncle of composers Randy Newman, David Newman, Thomas Newman, Maria Newman, and grandfather of Joey Newman.
+He was the brother of Alfred Newman and Emil Newman, uncle of composers Randy Newman, David Newman, Thomas Newman and Maria Newman, and grandfather of Joey Newman.
 His 11 nominations contribute to the Newmans being the most nominated Academy Award extended family, with a collective 92 nominations in various music categories.

 Biography

 Early life

 Born in New Haven, Connecticut, United States, Newman was one of ten children, the youngest of seven boys, born to Russian-Jewish immigrant parents.
 While the family had little money, the children's mother, Luba, was a strong woman who encouraged them to achieve.
 Newman migrated to Hollywood where, at the age of 16, he began conducting for impresario Earl Carroll.
 This was where he met his future wife, Beverly Carroll, an Earl Carroll Vanities showgirl, and niece of the impresario.
 Newman had formal training in New York, and after moving to Los Angeles, he continued his studies with Joseph Achron and Mario Castelnuovo-Tedesco.

 In the 1930s, Newman earned his stripes conducting national tours and working as the piano accompanist for Mae West.
 She used to scold him for holding his hands too high in the pit saying, "I'm the show, Newman, not you."

 At the age of 18, he obtained a job playing piano on the Holland America ocean liner, the S.S.Rotterdam, with his "Newman's Society Orchestra".
 This trip had great significance for him; he had always wanted to make another such trip to find his mother's home.